 Prior to Euro-American colonization, oaks made up over 60% of the region's canopy.
 Now, they only make up 6.5% of municipal plantings.
 Increasing the use of oaks in municipal areas could make more resilient forests, improve habitat for wildlife, and restore the region's natural history.

-Burlington was forested in the pre-settlement era, and nearly all of those woodlands that were have been destroyed.
-(Fig. 14).
+Burlington had forests in the pre-settlement era, but they have mostly been destroyed (Fig. 14).
+It is imperative to protect the remaining forests.

 Find the Oak Ecoysystem Recovery Plan at chicagorti.org/OakRecovery.